rodriguezrafa/reddit-vue/README.md

     Added styles for the SPA, hover transitions, icons (took a bit of time looking for the assets and modifiying them to match the request).

     Also implemented the data in the store to render the post list and the detail showed.
-The creation date comes in UTC format, so I used moment.js library to get the correct one
+The creation date comes in UTC format, so I used moment.js library to get the correct one.

+    Not all the posts come with thumbnail image, so I added a placeholder image for those cases

 4. Post Details.